 The global zeolite market totaled more than $26 billion in 2017 and is expected to grow at a CAGR of 4.1 percent over the next decade to reach more than $37 billion by 2026.
 The factors driving this market growth are increasing demand for products in the agricultural and environmental sectors as well as advancements in research and development for new zeolite uses.

-A naturally occurring mineral found in ancient volcanic ash and sedimentary rocks, zeolite is an adaptable, flexible and environmentally-friendly material.
+A natural mineral found in ancient volcanic ash and sedimentary rocks, zeolite is an adaptable, flexible and environmentally-friendly material.

-First discovered in 1756 by Swedish geologist Axel Cronstedt, zeolites are aluminosilicates with a three-dimensional crystal structure made from the element’s aluminum, oxygen, silicon and various alkaline-earth metals including sodium, potassium and magnesium.
+First discovered in 1756 by Swedish geologist Axel Cronstedt, zeolites are aluminosilicates with a three-dimensional crystalline structure made from the element’s aluminum, oxygen, silicon and various alkaline-earth minerals including sodium, potassium and magnesium.

-The relatively open configuration of this structure includes pores, or cavities, which can hold molecules of water.
+The relatively open configuration of the structure of zeolite includes pores, or cavities, which can hold molecules of water.
 They can also gain or lose water molecules easily in a process called reversible dehydration.
 Acting as what’s known as a molecular sieve, these pores can also let smaller molecules pass through while trapping larger ones.
 This allows zeolites to act as natural filters.

 What is zeolite used for?

-Zeolite can be used in raw unprocessed form or processed into specific sizes ranging from course granular products to ultra-fine powders depending on the application.
+Zeolite can be used in raw unprocessed form or processed into specific sizes ranging from course granular products to ultra-fine zeolite powder depending on the application.
 Organic and non-toxic, it can be used safely around the home and businesses without harmful effects to humans or animals.

-Zeolite’s unique properties make it ideally suited as an easy and economical solution to challenges faced across many of today’s industries, but especially in the environmental and agricultural sectors.
+The unique zeolite structure makes it ideally suited as an easy and economical solution to challenges faced across many of today’s industries, but especially in the environmental and agricultural sectors.